How To Make Your Diesel Engine Last Longer

 Bleeding the diesel filter periodically is also very important, to prevent moisture from affecting the fuel injection system.
 When you service your car, specifically ask them to bleed the diesel filter.
 It might cost a little bit of extra cash but its definitely a worthy investment.

 Change the oil filter approximately every 60,000 km.
 This will prevent impurities from entering the injection system and damaging it.

 Controlling the revs is important as driving the vehicle below 2000 rpm and accelerating without moving down a gear can cause several short-term problems.
 Above all, this will create more carbon, shortening the life of the EGR catalyst valve, causing the engine to suffer more, and more wear and vibrations.

 Finally, avoid the use of bio-diesel because it contains more moisture than diesel, a fact that is likely to cause damage to the injection system.

 If you are considering buying a diesel but have not yet done so then read this article to help you decide.

-If you want to read similar articles to How To Make Your Diesel Engine Last Longer, we recommend you visit our Car Maintenance and Repair category.
+If you'd like to read similar articles to How To Make Your Diesel Engine Last Longer, we recommend you browse around our Car Maintenance and Repair category.